🐔 Wyandotte Chicken – Friendly, Cold-Hardy, and Great for Eggs

 🍽️ Feeding and Basic Care

 Feeding Wyandottes is simple.
-Provide a layer feed that’s rich in protein, along with clean water and kitchen scraps like leafy greens or grains.
+Provide a layer feed that’s rich in protein (around 16-18%), along with clean water and kitchen scraps like leafy greens or grains.
 Let them roam and forage if possible, as it helps keep them active and healthy.
+Adding oyster shells to their diet ensures strong eggshells, especially during peak laying seasons.

 🧼 Grooming and Clean-Up